Quadratic equation: Examples and applications

 The equations of the circle and the other conic sections—ellipses, parabolas, and hyperbolas—are quadratic equations in two variables.

 Given the cosine or sine of an angle, finding the cosine or sine of the angle that is half as large involves solving a quadratic equation.

 The process of simplifying expressions involving the square root of an expression involving the square root of another expression involves finding the two solutions of a quadratic equation.

 Descartes' theorem states that for every four kissing (mutually tangent) circles, their radii satisfy a particular quadratic equation.

 The equation given by Fuss' theorem, giving the relation among the radius of a bicentric quadrilateral's inscribed circle, the radius of its circumscribed circle, and the distance between the centers of those circles, can be expressed as a quadratic equation for which the distance between the two circles' centers in terms of their radii is one of the solutions.
 The other solution of the same equation in terms of the relevant radii gives the distance between the circumscribed circle's center and the center of the excircle of an ex-tangential quadrilateral.

 Critical points of a cubic function and inflection points of a quartic function are found by solving a quadratic equation.

+In physics, for motion with constant acceleration $a$, the displacement or position $x$ of a moving body can be expressed as a quadratic function of time $t$ given the initial position $x_0$ and initial velocity $v_0$: $x = x_0 + v_0 t + \frac{1}2 at^2$.

+In chemistry, the pH of a solution of weak acid can be calculated from the negative base-10 logarithm of the positive root of a quadratic equation in terms of the acidity constant and the analytical concentration of the acid.